rstudio/shiny-workflows/README.md

 <!-- End - Copy from https://github.com/r-lib/actions/blob/2a200e6b02be657ea5fc0b65ce8720918757039a/README.md -->

-## Development
+## `shiny-workflow` development

-Once updates are made to the workflows, the `v1` tag must be (forcefully) moved forward to the latest value within the `rstudio/shiny-workflows`.
+If updates are made to the workflows, the `v1` tag must be (forcefully) moved forward to the latest value within the `rstudio/shiny-workflows`.
 To do this, run:

 ``` bash
 git tag -f v1